djformby/GRFICS/README.md

 The current version of GRFICS is organized as 3 VirtualBox VMs (a 3D simulation, a soft PLC, and an HMI) communicating with each other on a host-only virtual network.
 For a more detailed explanation of the entire framework and some background information on ICS networks, please refer to the workshop paper located at https://www.usenix.org/conference/ase18/presentation/formby

+A commercial version of GRFICS with more scenarios, advanced features, and streamlined usability is being developed by Fortiphyd Logic.
+Find out more at https://www.fortiphyd.com/training

 ### Simulation

 The simulation VM runs a realistic simulation of a chemical process reaction that is controlled and monitored by simulated remote IO devices through a simple JSON API.
 These remote IO devices are then monitored and controlled by the PLC VM using the Modbus protocol.